ahansenlab/chiron/README.md

     GM12878 GM12878_merged_realigned.50.mcool \
     regions_all.bed -r region4,region5 -b 64

+## License:

+This work is shared under an MIT License.

 ## How to Cite:

-This work is shared under an MIT license.
 If you make use of analysis scripts or data from this work, please cite as follows:

 Hong, C.K.Y., Feng, F., Ramanathan, V., Liu, J., Hansen, A.S.
 BioRxiv 2025.